henrychris/obsidian-softwareeng/10-security/Authentication v Authorization.md

 - Authentication involves verifying the identity of a user, aka, "Who are you?"
 It involves verifying the credentials provided by a user or entity to confirm their identity.
 - Authorisation is concerned with determining the actions a verified user or entity can perform on a system, aka "What are you allowed to do?"
 It defines what resources they can access or the permissions and privileges granted to them.

 This used to be done using sessions.
+For modern token-based authentication, see [[10-security/Refresh Tokens]].
 #### Session
 - User login credentials are verified.
 If correct, the user is stored in the session (which is stored in server memory), and they receive a unique ID - a session ID.
 - The session ID is sent back as a cookie.
 For every request, the session ID and cookie are sent to the server.